blackshark281/blackshark281/README.md

 - 👋 Hi, I’m Ritik Gupta
 - 👀 I’m interested in software development field, preferably web development.
-- 🌱 I’m currently working on some prsonal projets MERN stack
+- 🌱 I’m currently working on some personal projets in MERN stack.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... ritikgupta281@gmail.com